-Technique of yoga focussed upon the integration of body and its various functions so as to affect the mind and control it.
-Hatha yoga is practiced vividly throughout the world today as a premier type of yoga.
-It helps in attaining a perfect state of health where all the systems of body are taken care of.
-There are various asanas (physical postures), pranayama (breathing exercises) and shatkarmas (cleansing techniques) to get rid of impurities of body and establish and firmness of posture and movements along with enhanced circulation to the varoious body parts which increases the ability of the body to stay healthy and heal itself.
+There are various asanas (physical postures), pranayama (breathing exercises) and shatkarmas (cleansing techniques) to get rid of impurities of body and establish and firmness of posture and movements along with enhanced circulation to the various body parts which increases the ability of the body to stay healthy and heal itself.
 Hatha yoga states that such a refined and healthy body is the abode of God and is in such a state mind can be freed from superficial involvements and can be guided towards a concentrated state of meditation which brings self control and knowledge of truth.

-Dhyaan (meditation) an unbroken awareness flowing in a singular direction.
-Objects or thoughts become irrelevant State of unchanging, undisturbed calm The appearance is looked upon by the impartial witness.
+6. Dhyan (meditation): An unbroken awareness flowing in a singular direction.
+Objects or thoughts become irrelevant State of unchanging, undisturbed calm The appearance is looked upon by the impartial witness

-Samadhi (state of peace, joy, contentment) a shift identity from the ephemeral corporeal self to the real Self.
+6. Samadhi (state of peace, joy, contentment): A shift identity from the ephemeral corporeal self to the real Self.
 Finished with the wheel of Karma Actions performed without motive, impartial witness Happy and content, just being!
-Transcend all ordinary, sensory experience as well as time, space, and causation.
-Goal of all existence.
+Transcend all ordinary, sensory experience as well as time, space, and causation Goal of all existence

 Karma yoga is the branch of yoga which deals with a selfless attitude in actions.
 This was propounded by Lord Krishna in his conversation with Arjun on the battleground of Mahabharat, recorded as Bhagwad geeta.
 Karma yoga includes doing actions with attention dedicated towards the quality of the action and not clinging to the fruits that come out of it.
 Service to others, pure action and self control and best experienced with the help of karma yoga.

 The yoga of knowledge or intellect.
 Gyaan yoga is concerned with refining the intellect to such an extent that it can catch subtle elements of existence.
-A practitioner of gyaan yoga practices to sharpen the intellect and then contemplates upons various elements of outer and inner world to realize their truth.
+A practitioner of gyaan yoga practices to sharpen the intellect and then contemplates upons various elements of outer and inner world to realise their truth.
 With the help of a highly developed intellect, person realies the truth behind this existence and realises the self.